ajaoviedo/NaiveBayes/README.md

 # Naive Bayes

-Implemented the Naive Bayes Classifier on the **Breast Cancer Wisconsin Dataset** in skicit-learn using Python.
+Implemented the Naive Bayes Classifier on the **Breast Cancer Wisconsin Dataset** in scikit-learn using Python.